gvwilson/thirdbit/src/fiction/madica/index.md

 ## Sixteen Orange Kneecap!

 The cat shot her a sour look.
 "I'm sorry," she said defensively.
-"I just---" *I just thought the little dinosaur might still be in it,* she finished in her head, but of course it wasn't.
+"I just—" *I just thought the little dinosaur might still be in it,* she finished in her head, but of course it wasn't.

 "Braaaains…" A pair of robot hands brushed against the hem of her